Jesinta Franklin: Television

 In September 2010, she became a guest reporter for entertainment and fashion subjects on Seven Network's The Morning Show.

 In October 2011, she appeared as a contestant on the Nine Network's The Celebrity Apprentice Australia as a member of Team Unity.

 Radio

 Franklin appeared on the Hot30 Countdown on 3 January 2012 and filled in for Maude Garrett with Matty Acton for one week.
 She came back as Matty Acton's co-host on 27 February 2012 on the Hot30 Countdown.

 Personal life

 Jesinta Franklin is married to Australian rules football player Lance Franklin, who played for the Hawthorn Hawks and the Sydney Swans in the Australian Football League (AFL).
 They married in November 2016 in a private ceremony with close friends and family.
-In August 2019, Franklin announced that she was expecting her first child.
 Their daughter Tullulah was born in February 2020.
-In October 2020, Franklin announced that she was expecting her second child.
 Their son Rocky was born in March 2021.
+They welcomed a second baby boy on 24 December 2025.